L0KItheGOD/python-discord-tts/README.md

-# python-discord-tts
+# Discord-Bot
-A Discord Text-To-Speech bot made by meeeeeeeeeeeeee!!!!!!
+A Discord Text-To-Speech bot made by meeeeeeeeeeeeee!!!!!!- IN DEVELOPMENT